aruba-uxi/chart-library/charts/asimmetric/README.md

 When using this chart library its best to leave the `values.yaml` files empty and define separate values for each environment.

-> **__NOTE__** Yes this does go against helm convention but its the best way we can do that does not cause duplicate data.
+> **__NOTE:__** Yes this does go against helm convention but its the best way we can do that does not cause duplicate data.
 Environment variables proved to be a bit tricky because in the local environment DATABASE_URL for example, could be defined in `.env` then in the staging environment it moves to `.envSealedSecrets`.
 It proved too hard to remove the duplicate values, so its best not to define any environment variables in the `values.yaml`.

 It is possible to define some values in the `values.yaml` file.
 You are welcome to experiment with defining the some values in the `values.yaml` file and overriding them in the environment values file.